 3. HOW TO GET TO ALOR

-Airport: The reference airport is Kalabahi, connected to Jakarta, Surabaya and Bali, with transit in Kupang.
-Cruises depart from Alor or Maumere; cruises to and from the Banda Sea depart from Maumere, Alor, Ambon and Saumlaki.
-All ports are connected by direct or transit flights to Jakarta and Bali, which can be reached by international flights from Italy.
+Airport: The reference airport is Mali in Kalabahi, connected to Jakarta, Surabaya and Bali, with transit in Kupang.
+Cruises depart from Alor or Maumere; cruises to and from the Banda Sea depart from Maumere, Alor, Ambon, and Saumlaki.
+All ports are connected by direct or transit flights to Jakarta and Bali, which can be reached by international flights.
 Weather: 27-32°C. Semi-arid climate with little seasonal rain, usually between January and March.
 Time zone: Lesser Sunda Islands GMT +8.

 4. WHERE TO STAY TO DIVE ALOR

 The archipelagos of Alor and Solor are still among the most remote diving destinations in the Indonesian East, accessible from liveaboard or from one of the three diving resorts operating in the region: Alor Divers Eco Resort, Alami Alor Dive Resort or new Savu South Alor Resort.
 Follow the link to book or see details of each resort.